Black Narrators You Should Be Listening To

 Dion Graham

 Dion Graham has a string of awards to his name, especially when it comes to children’s and young adult literature—including When Stars are Scattered and Dear Martin.
-He also has AudioFile’s Golden Voice honor to his name, and his “range and talent as a narrator have netted him consistently superlative praise, including four Audie Awards, scores of AudioFile Earphones awards, and numerous other “Best of” accolades.
+He also has AudioFile’s Golden Voice honor to his name, and his “range and talent as a narrator have netted him consistently superlative praise, including Audie Awards, AudioFile Earphones awards, and numerous other “Best of” accolades.

 Black Leopard, Red Wolf